-As such, Mitchell Plant will submit the 40 CFR 75 quarterly electronic data reports (EDRs) to the OAQ to meet the requirements for a CEMS Summary Report and the CEMS Excursion and Monitoring System Performance Report.
+As such, Amos Plant will submit the 40 CFR 75 quarterly electronic data reports (EDRs) to the OAQ to meet the requirements for a CEMS Summary Report and the CEMS Excursion and Monitoring System Performance Report.
 The EDR reports will be submitted to the OAQ no later than 45 days following the end of the quarter.

-When no excursions of the 24-hour SO_2 standard have occurred, such information shall be stated in the cover letter of the EDR submittal.
+When no excursions of the 24-hour SO2 standard have occurred, such information shall be stated in the cover letter of the EDR submittal.

 B. Aux.
-Stack (Aux ML1)
+Stacks (aux 1 and aux 3)

-45 CSR 10, §3.1.e.
-For type 'b' and Type 'c' fuel burning units, the product of 3.1 and the total design heat inputs for such units discharging through those stacks in million BTU's per hour.

-45 CSR 10, §3.8.
-Compliance with the allowable sulfur dioxide emission limitations from fuel burning units shall be based on continuous twenty-four (24) hour averaging time...A continuous twenty-four (24) hour period is defined as one (1) calendar day.

-2. Monitoring, Recordkeeping, Exception Reporting Requirements:

-45 CSR 10, §10.3.
+- 1. Applicable Standard: - 45 CSR 10, §3.1.e.
+For type 'b' and Type 'c' fuel burning units, the product of 1.6 and the total design heat inputs for such units discharging through those stacks in million BTU's per hour. - 45 CSR 10, §3.8.
+Compliance with the allowable sulfur dioxide emission limitations from fuel burning units shall be based on continuous twenty-four (24) hour averaging time...A continuous twenty-four (24) hour period is defined as one (1) calendar day. - 2.
+Monitoring, Recordkeeping, Exception Reporting Requirements: - 45 CSR 10, §10.3.
 The owner or operator of a fuel burning unit(s) which combusts natural gas, wood or distillate oil, alone or in combination, shall be exempt from the requirements of section 8.

-As such, the Mitchell Plant auxiliary boiler (auxiliary stack) is exempt from Testing, Monitoring, Recordkeeping, and Reporting requirements found in 45 CSR 10, Section 8 because the fuel burning source combusts only distillate oil.
+As such, the Amos Plant auxiliary boilers (auxiliary stacks) are exempt from Testing, Monitoring, Recordkeeping, and Reporting requirements found in 45 CSR 10, Section 8 because the fuel burning source combusts only distillate oil.
 45 CSR 10, Section 8 also contains the requirement for the development of a monitoring plan.
 The simple nature of burning distillate oil results in an SO2 emission rate well below the standard.

-While fuel sampling and analysis may continue to be performed at this facility, it is done so at the discretion of the owner/operator and is not required by this monitoring plan for the purposes of indicating compliance with SO_2 standards.
+While fuel sampling and analysis may continue to be performed at this facility, it is done so at the discretion of the owner/operator and is not required by this monitoring plan for the purposes of indicating compliance with SO2 standards.